If there’s one thing San Francisco is notorious for, is its cost of living.

 Summer is moving season, which means a spike in moving costs.
 Plan your move during the offseason (fall and winter) to save money.

-See how the cost of a 5-bedroom house with professional movers in March compares to the same move in July-the peak of moving season.
+See how the cost of a 5-bedroom house with San Francisco to Austin movers in March compares to the same move in July-the peak of moving season.

 - March 1st: $4,780-8,930